Spectral and Phase Structure of a Unitary Matrix Model with Fisher-Hartwig Singularities: Summary of phase transitions

-This model, similar to the Gross-Witten-Wadia model, exhibits third order phase transitions between the ungapped and gapped phases.
-Fig. \ref{fig: Phase diagram} shows the full phase diagram.
-Interestingly, there are no direct transitions between the ungapped phases.
+This model, similar to the Gross-Witten-Wadia model, exhibits third order phase transitions in the large-$N$ limit.
+See Fig.~\ref{fig: Phase diagram} for the full large-$N$ phase diagram.
+The present model addtionally exhibits finite-$N$ phase transitions whenever the inverse of the coupling is a non-integer, due to the non-analyticity of the potential at the branch cuts.
+The order of these finite-$N$ transitions depends on the coupling $g$ and is given by $1 + \mathrm{ceiling}(1/g)$.
+This fact ensures that the transitions disappear in the double scaling large-$N$ limit, and they are replaced by an ungapped-to-gapped transition.
+Interestingly, there are no direct transitions between the different ungapped phases.
 We also note that as the coupling $\sigma$ increases, the gapped phase expands outwards from the center, while the ungapped phases shrink.
 At $\sigma=0$ a single ungapped phase exists, while at $\sigma = \infty$ only the gapped phase remains.
 All five phases exist at every finite value of $\sigma$.
 Fig. \ref{fig:gappedWilson} shows the Wilson loop expectation values and the Lagrange multiplier as the system transitions from one ungapped phase to another through the intermediate gapped phase.
+The Wilson loop $W_1$ in particular exhibits a behaviour similar to the famous Silver Blaze phenomenon of QCD, where a thermodynamic quantity is independent of a parameter (the chemical potential to be precise) on one side of the transition, and dependent on the other, despite the fact that the parameter appears explicitly in the action.

-The first derivative of the beta function, the second derivative of the Lagrange multiplier $\mathscr{N}$ and the third derivative of the free energy are all discontinuous at the transition, indicating that the phase transition is of order three.
-Fig. \ref{fig:freeEnergyThroughTransition} shows the beta function and the derivatives of $F$.
-Although the plot shows derivatives of $F$ with respect to only $\alpha$, the discontinuity in the third derivative $F$ exists for all parameters, including combinations such as $\frac{\partial^3 F}{\partial \alpha \, \partial^2 \gamma}$.
+In the large-$N$ limit, the second derivative of the Lagrange multiplier $\mathscr{N}$ and the third derivative of the free energy are discontinuous at the transition, indicating that the phase transition is third order.
+See Fig.~\ref{fig:freeEnergyThroughTransition} for plots of the derivatives of $F$.
+Although derivatives of $F$ with respect to only $\alpha$ are shown, the discontinuity in the third derivative $F$ exists for all parameters, including combinations such as $\frac{\partial^3 F}{\partial \alpha \, \partial^2 \gamma}$.

-Lastly, as mentioned in the introduction, our model converges to the low temperature two-level QCD model of Ref. \cite{hands_qcd_2010} if we relate the parameters $\alpha, \gamma$ to the temperature $T$ and the chemical potential $\mu$ as follows
+Finally, as mentioned in the introduction, our model converges to the low temperature two-level QCD model of Ref. \cite{hands_qcd_2010} if we relate the parameters $\alpha, \gamma$ to the temperature $T$ and the chemical potential $\mu$ as follows